xparadoxical/gddocs/docs/reference/salts.md

     }
 ```

-Please refer to the [Algorithms](topics/algorithms) for more information about the implementation
+Please refer to the Encryption Section for more information about the implementation